Catherine0307/STA380-2nd-Part.Project/Data/README.md

-# These are the dataset we used for the assignment.
+# These are the datasets we used for the assignment.